shap/shap/CONTRIBUTING.md

 ### Notebook linting and formatting

-We use `ruff` and `black-jupyter` to perform code linting and auto-formatting on our notebooks.
+We use `ruff` to perform code linting and auto-formatting on our notebooks.
 Assuming you have set up `pre-commit` as described [above](#code-checks-with-precommit), these checks will run automatically whenever you commit any changes.

 To run the code-quality checks manually, you can do, e.g.:

 ```bash